 Certain foods are true powerhouses for cognitive health.
 Foods rich in omega-3 fatty acids, like salmon, walnuts, and flaxseeds, are essential for building healthy brain cell membranes.
 Antioxidants, found in colorful fruits and vegetables like berries, spinach, and kale, help fight oxidative stress, which can contribute to brain aging.
 Incorporating a wide variety of these foods can provide the nutrients you need to support clear thinking and a strong memory.
 Don’t forget about whole grains, nuts, and seeds—they provide a steady supply of energy and micronutrients that keep your brain running smoothly throughout the day.

-Key Nutrients and Supplements
+Essential Nutrients and Supplements for Your Brain

 While a whole-foods diet is your first line of defense, sometimes targeted supplementation is needed to fill nutritional gaps.
 Key nutrients like omega-3s, vitamin D, and B vitamins are particularly important for brain health during menopause.
 For example, B vitamins help regulate energy and neurotransmitter production, while vitamin D plays a role in mood and cognitive function.
 However, more isn’t always better.
 The only way to know what your body truly needs is through comprehensive lab testing.
 It’s always best to consult with a healthcare provider to analyze your levels and create a personalized supplement plan based on data, not guesswork.